 Suskovich is also no stranger to makerspaces, a collaborative environment where makers work together on projects using technology and various other tools.
 About three or four years ago, using grant funds, she created her own makerspace from scratch.
 She said, “I just got glue guns and small items that we could have in the classroom and I made my own classroom a makerspace.”

 A typical day in the program will consist of two back-to-back study trips and experiences.
 Suskovich says for the first trip, one group of students will tour the makerspace and the Maker Playground area, while the other group explores the surrounding trails.
 The Nickel Plate and Cheeney Creek trails will allow the students to contemplate the question, “How can we make this area more integrated for kids our age?”

 Beyond the space, Suskovich is hoping this experience is a memorable one for students.
 “I don’t want it to be a study trip where they come here and then they leave and that’s the last they think of it.”
 She is optimistic that this experience will be one of connection, growth, and learning.
 One that leaves a mark not only on their school experience, but also on the community around them.

 When she’s not creating science adventures for students, she loves exploring local Fishers parks and businesses such as Ritchey Woods Nature Preserve, Jack Rabbit, and Gallery 116.
 Her favorite way to spend a Saturday is going to the Fishers Farmers’ Market with her husband, and then hiking at any of the state parks.
-She is excited to welcome her first group of students to Maker Playground on August 31.

 Laura Masoni is the Public Relations Intern for the City of Fishers.
 She moved to Fishers from Greenwood in 2010.
 Her favorite activities include traveling, rowing at Eagle Creek, and going to concerts in Downtown Indy.
 In her free time, she loves to hang out with her friends and listen to podcasts & music.